PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 06:47:14
+Last updated: 2024-04-07 06:47:50
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: What I find interesting, is how so many supervillains are scientistsIf the world doesn't respect me, I might change sides. - Sheldon